AppImage/AppImageKit/README.md

 Package mangers were introduced to mitigate the complexities of dealing with source code by providing libraries of precompiled packages from repositories maintained by distributors or third parties.
 However, the introduction of package mangers did not drastically reduce compexities or provide robustness - they merely stacked a management layer on top of an already complex system, effectively preventing the user from manipulating installed software directly.

-Other systems, most prominently Windows and the legacy Macintosh operating system, have made it relatively simple for independent software publishers (ISPs) to distribute software and for end-users to procure and install software from said ISPs, without any instances (such as distributors or AppStores) between the two parties.
+In contrast, other systems, most prominently Windows and the classic Macintosh operating system, have made it relatively simple for independent software publishers (ISPs) to distribute software and for end-users to procure and install software from said ISPs, without any instances (such as distributors or App Stores) between the two parties.

-With the introduction of Mac OS X, arguably the first UNIX-based operating system with widespread mass adoption to a non-technical user base, Apple blended traditional UNIX aspects (such as maintaining a traditional filesystem hierarchy, including /bin, /usr, /lib directories) with common "desktop" approaches (such as "installing" an application by dragging it to the hard disk).
-While Apple uses a package manager-like approach for managing the base operating system and its updates, it does not do so for the user applications.
+With the introduction of Mac OS X, arguably the first UNIX-based operating system with widespread mass adoption to a non-technical user base, Apple blended traditional UNIX aspects (such as maintaining a traditional filesystem hierarchy, including `/bin`, `/usr`, `/lib` directories) with common "desktop" approaches (such as "installing" an application by dragging it to the hard disk).
+While Apple _does_ use a package manager-like approach for managing the base operating system and its updates, it does _not_ do so for the user applications.

 Open Source operating systems, such as the most prominent Linux distributions, mostly use package mangers for everything.
 While this is perceived superior to Windows and the Mac by many Linux enthusiasts, it also creates a number of disadvantages: